Makes a simple compound data type.

 Intfor example) or the name of a different structure.

-- Optional, repeatable.
+- Optional keyword that you can use again and again.
 See Where Clause (Generics) for more information.

 - Mandatory name for an element of the structure.